 The RN-BSN program requires only 31 hours, less than many similar programs.
 You will review content from your associate degree and your nursing career through courses such as Health Assessment and Pharmacology and will further explore courses such as Community and Leadership.

 Affordable Tuition Package

 The tuition package for the program, which has remained consistently affordable, has averaged $8,300 or $268 per credit hour over the past two years, and is subject to change.
 The price is locked in as long as you graduate within four years.

 The program is accredited by the Accreditation Commission for Education in Nursing and approved by the Texas Board of Nursing.

 Finish in a year

-You can finish the program in less than a year with three options for a start date.
+You can finish the program in about a year with three options for a start date.
 Starting in August, you can graduate in August; Starting in October you can graduate in December; starting in January, you can graduate in December; and starting in May, you can graduate in May.
 Part-time options are available to fit your needs as well.

 Flexible courses and practicum options